Previously written and published by Ivy Bagly in 2019

 Hello everyone.
-One of our family medicine colleagues (and certified lactation consultant) Ivy Bagly, asked to be a guest blogger in honor of World Breastfeeding Week (August 1-7, 2019).
+One of our family medicine colleagues (and certified lactation consultant) Ivy Bagly, asked to be a guest blogger in honor of World Breastfeeding Week (held annually in August).
 Her blog addresses how friends, family and co-workers can help support a breastfeeding mom.

 When choosing to feed your baby, it is important to realize there are predominately three paths: